-After asking questions about your symptoms, your doctor will conduct an ear exam.
-Your doctor may order the following tests:
+After asking questions about your symptoms, a member of your health care team conducts an ear exam.
+You may need the following tests:

-Hearing test (audiometry).
-In this test, conducted by a hearing specialist (audiologist), you hear sounds directed to one ear at a time.
-The audiologist presents a range of sounds of various tones and asks you to indicate each time you hear the sound.
+Hearing test, known as audiometry.
+This test is conducted by a hearing specialist called an audiologist.
+During the test, sounds are directed to one ear at a time.
+The audiologist presents a range of sounds of various tones.
+You indicate each time you hear the sound.
 Each tone is repeated at faint levels to find out when you can barely hear.

-The audiologist may also present various words to determine your hearing ability.
+The audiologist also may present various words to test your hearing.

 Acoustic neuroma surgery at Mayo Clinic